dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/SysTriggers.md

 foreign keys that reference `SYSSTATEMENTS.STMTID`.
 The statement for a trigger is always in the same schema as the trigger.

-## Triggers with a Multiple Statements
+## Triggers with Multiple Statements

 To create a trigger with multiple statements: